 “It has allowed us to do things we wouldn’t have otherwise done.
 It’s making us more risk-taking.
 For example, I saw a great theatre company at the Edinburgh Festival who perform Shakespeare on bicycles!
 I really wanted them to perform here, but ordinarily we wouldn’t have been able to afford their upfront costs, in case only 30 people came.
 But I had the confidence to go back and say: you can take more than that if you take everything on the door, up to a higher limit, but we’ll take the rest, and we’ll get the takings from the café.

 “I had the confidence to do that because I knew then we wouldn’t lose anything if we didn’t make a penny, but we could double our income from the Match Trading grant if we went for it.
 My directors are now allowing me to go ahead with that sort of thing.

 “The Match Trading grant also means we can hopefully start paying ourselves more fairly for the work we do.
 At the moment, directors are only being paid for about half the work we do.
 I already work another job and have a couple of things going on, so I do need to be paid.
 Now we feel like we can actually pay ourselves, which is very nice!
 I’m absolutely over the moon with that, and the Match Trading grant is freeing things up for us and really making us excited about the things we’re doing.”

 Interested in Match Trading™?

-For social entrepreneurs: You can access Match Trading grants as part of the Lloyds Bank Social Entrepreneurs Programme, in partnership with SSE and jointly funded by Big Lottery Fund, at Trade Up and Scale Up levels.
+For social entrepreneurs: You can access Match Trading grants as part of the Lloyds Bank Social Entrepreneurs Programme, in partnership with SSE and jointly funded by The National Lottery Community Fund, at Trade Up and Scale Up levels.

 For organisations interested in the development of Match Trading: SSE is committed to cross-sector collaboration as we develop Match Trading.
 Please email [email protected] if you’d like to find out more about partnering, piloting or funding Match Trading, or for general info.